nuxt-community/legacy-modules/modules/content/README.md

 For options that can be specified in multiple places, the more specific the location, the higher precedence it takes.
 Thus: a page's `front-matter` > a directory's options under the `content property` > top level options under `module property`.

+*Note: All paths are relative to Nuxt Root Directory.*

 ### Module Options

 Top level configurations can be done inside `nuxt.config.js` via the modules property